Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-JUMP R0 #Adds the signed integer value located in R0 to the PC.
+JUMP R0 ;Adds the signed integer value located in R0 to the PC.
-JUMPEQ R0 #Same as above but only performs the jump if the z-flag is set.
+JUMPEQ R0 ;Same as above but only performs the jump if the z-flag is set.
-JUMP R1, ROL R2 #Takes the value in R1, rotates it to the left by the value specified by R2, and adds it to the PC.
+JUMP R1, ROL R2 ;Takes the value in R1, rotates it to the left by the value specified by R2, and adds it to the PC.
 ```

 If the "Register as Offset Enable Bit" is not set, the value inside the PC will be replaced with the value inside the Source Register.
 In this case